snakescb/NCMate/README.md

   - First public version
 - Known Issues: None
 - [EasyEDA Project](https://oshwlab.com/luethich80/baseboard-mini-6-basic)

+## Get your NCMate's
+- You can download gerber files from Github and produce the PCB on your own.
+- I always try to have some assembled boards.
+Get in touch with me for prices.
+I sell the boards with no warranty, as this is a non-profit opensource project.
+If you are interested, contact me on luethich80@gmail.com.
+- NCMate is designed in EasyEDA and shared to the public (Link below in the versions).
+You can clone the EasyEDA project, make changes as you like and order the PCB on your own.
+All designs are using basic parts whenever possible which are normally in stock at JLCPCB, so you can order your PCB only or assembled boards directly through EasyEDA.
+- Note: Pinheaders and connectors are normally excluded from the BOM's, so they need to be purchased and soldered separately.

 # NCMate Picture Pictures
 Controller mounted on the Mini-6-Basic Baseboard, with and without wooden housing